Aniganesh/rajini-lipsum/README.md

 ## Known Issues

-It could potentially crash your VSCode instance for extremely large numbers.
-This has not been tested or reported.
+It could potentially slow down your VSCode instance for extremely large numbers(>1, 00, 000).
 For raising issues go to the project's [github page](https://github.com/aniganesh/rajini-lipsum)

 ## Release Notes